jlcollier/roman_numeral_app/README.md

 - Adobe React Spectrum
     - React component library.
 This library was chosen due to it being suggested to me by Adobe, and because it seamlessly implements light and dark mode based on the user's OS.
 - Axios
-    - HTTP request library
+    - HTTP request library.
 - Vitest
-    - testing framework
+    - Testing framework.

 For other dependencies, see `package.json`.

-For the full packaging layout and dependency tree, see `package-lock.json`
+For the full packaging layout and dependency tree, see `package-lock.json`.

 # Notes
 These days, many organizations like to see that developers can effectively utilize AI as part of their engineering process.
 In that light, I was unsure of what "[seeing my] development methodology in action" meant exactly.
 I assume that in this situation, where I am showcasing my ability to develop code, I would use no AI.
 But in the back of my mind, I have a very slight idea that AI might be desirable anyway.

 In any case, I've included two functions in `src/server/utilities.js` to convert to Roman Numerals.
 The first, which I developed without any help from the internet or AI, is called `convertToRoman`.
 I then generated a function using AI, which I named `aiToRoman`.
 Both work well, but I've not attached `aiToRoman` to the web application at this point.